DevJohanAdrian/DevJohanAdrian/README.md

 <li>🌱 I’m currently improving and learning more about backend development.</li>
 <li>📫 What is the best way to contact me? <a href="https://www.linkedin.com/in/johan-marin-garcia/">Linkedin</a></li>
 <li>⚡ Fun fact: I’m a music lover. i listen to music all the time.
 Did you know that in Spanish it is called melomano ? </li>
-<li>🤜🏻🤛🏻 I’m looking to collaborate on JavaScript based projects.</li>
+<li>🤜🏻🤛🏻 I’m looking to collaborate on JavaScript and .NET CORE based projects</li>
 </ul>